nonoumasy/LA-Crime-2010-2019/README.md

 |      11 |           167 |       178 |           67 |         77 |       98 |           96 |         100 |        87 |            98 |      112 |          66 |       109 |        93 |       106 |         144 |         144 |        67 |         61 |        75 |            91 |         73 |
 |      12 |           162 |       171 |           79 |         78 |       88 |           99 |         113 |        94 |            96 |       95 |          84 |       144 |       107 |       109 |         134 |         133 |        69 |         60 |        78 |            63 |         74 |

+# Forecast for 2020

+There is a downward trend!
+Forecasted Violent Crimes average count is 626.72, with a 95% confidence interval between 507.50 and 746.07.
+Just for comparison the average count for violent crimes in 2019 was 677.71 So on average, the forecast shows a 50.99 weekly reduction in violent crimes in LA.

 Notes: